Kamarugo-san/song-list/README.md

 This project aims to create an expansive song list so the user can store and read their lyrics at any given time.

 ## Requirements
-- The project has to be written in Java
+- The project must be written in Java
 - The app must:
   * [x]  Support a default song set
   * [x]  Show the songs in a list